idiap/bob/src/doc/BobInstallation.rst

 .. note::

   This setup will guide you to choose Python_ 2.6 as the interpreter where
   |project| will run.
-You can use Python_ 2.7 as well.
-Make the required
+You can use either Python_ 2.5 or Python_ 2.7 as well.
-  modifications on the instructions above so to install packages for that version of python instead.
+  Make the required modifications on the instructions above so to install packages for that version of python instead.

 You can also install git if you want to submit patches to us: